hpnkv/eyeglasses_on_photo/README.md

 | 7 | Joint data | | | | Deeper architecture |

 ## Improvement ideas
+- Classification stage
+  - If we needed an even higher quality, we could try approaches such as **knowledge distillation** from a bigger network (which can itself be a fine-tuned after a general image classifier), more augmentations such as color jitters.
+  - Quantization / mixed precision training (especially useful when distilling big networks)

 - Overall pipeline
-  - Face detector and shape predictor may be suboptimal, there may exist faster/better ones.
+  - Face detector and shape predictor may be suboptimal for the task, there may exist faster/better ones.
+One straightforward  replacement can be using a 5-landmark detector instead of 68.
+It can be done with a drop-in replacement.
   - `libjpeg-turbo` and `Pillow-SIMD` for faster JPEG decoding and image processing on the CPU to improve overall time.
   - Even though dlib's face detector uses GPU, it still ships data back to the CPU.
 This could be avoided by using a fully PyTorch-based (or -compatible) pipeline, reducing inference time and raising GPU utilization during training (if we use a non-prepared dataset).

-- Classification stage
-  - If we needed an even higher quality, we could try approaches such as **knowledge distillation** from a bigger network (which can itself be a fine-tuned after a general image classifier), more augmentations such as color jitters.
-  - Quantization / mixed precision training (especially useful when distilling big networks)

 ## Datasets